 Juniper QFX vs EX Series Switches

-In order to help you determine whether you should buy Juniper EX or QFX Series switches, we’ve done an in-depth comparison analyzing all the major specifications you’ll need to consider.
-Keep reading to learn how the two series are similar, as well as how they are different.
+To help you determine whether you should buy Juniper EX or QFX Series switches, we’ve created a detailed comparison outlining all major specifications and deployment considerations.
+Below, you’ll learn how these two product families overlap — and where they differ significantly.

 Juniper QFX Series Switches and Specifications